euruko/2022.euruko.org/src/code_of_conduct.md

 ---
 layout: page
 title: Code of Conduct
 description: All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
-Organizers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+Organisers will enforce this code throughout the event.
 permalink: /code/
 ---

 All attendees, speakers, sponsors and volunteers at our conference are required to agree with the following code of conduct.
-Organizers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+Organisers will enforce this code throughout the event.
+We expect cooperation from all participants to help ensure a safe environment for everybody.

 ## The Quick Version